MidgardOS/midgardos.github.io/docs/MidgardOS/BasicSystem/GNUGMP64bit.md

 ## Compilation and Installation

-To compile GMP 64-bit, run the following command:
+To compile GMP 64-bit, run the following commands:

 ```bash
 make